 NOTE: We do not recommend leaving the shoreline plugged in continuously during storage periods because the batteries can lose electrolytic fluids and become damaged from continuous charging without periodic use or maintenance.
 We recommend following regular battery inspection and maintenance, especially in cold weather.

 Further precautions are:

-- Remove the battery from the coach. - Store it in a cool place on a wooden or rubber pad to inhibit conductive transfer.
+- Remove the battery from the coach. - Store it in a cool place.